 This exam will be cumulative and will account for 35% of your grade.
-The Final Exam is closed book, multiple-choice and essay or case-based questions.
-The exam will cover material from the text book, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.
+The exam is closed book, multiple-choice and essay or case-based questions.
+The exam will cover material from the text book, readings, handouts, web site material assigned, lectures and class discussions.

-PARTICIPATION -CLASS CONTRIBUTION
+PARTICIPATION - CLASS CONTRIBUTION

+Class Participation is worth 10% of your final grade.
 It is imperative that students prepare for every class.
 No class attendance results in zero mark.